-The protest began Tuesday morning when a group of residents went to the local government with a petition asking for the removal of the power plant and to stop the construction of a second.
+The protests began Tuesday morning when a group of residents went to the local government with a petition asking for the removal of the power plant and to stop the construction of a second.

 When they did not get a response, they gathered on a street outside the government building.
+Some people were beaten.

 A local government official in Shantou, who did not want to be named, confirmed the demonstration and said that authorities responded after traffic was cut off to the expressway.
 Photos from the protest show police in full riot gear lined up on the road.

 “The government has suspended the second power plant project and handled the protest appropriately,” the official said.

 After the protest, the word “Haimen” was censored on China’s equivalent of Twitter.
 A search for the Chinese character “Haimen” yielded this result: “According to relevant laws, regulations and policies, the search result of Haimen cannot be displayed.”